fescobar96/Crime-Prediction-in-San-Francisco/README.md

-**`San Francisco 49ers Game Schedule`** - Collected data for San Francisco 49ers game between seasons *2003* and *2014*.
-The schedule for *Season 2015* was not include because it starts in Fall and the *San Francisco Crime Classification Dataset* ends in *05/13/2015*.
+**`San Francisco 49ers Game Schedule`** - Collected data for the San Francisco 49ers game between seasons *2003* and *2014*.
+The schedule for *Season 2015* was not included because it starts in Fall, and the *San Francisco Crime Classification Dataset* ends on *05/13/2015*.
 It contains 200 records.

 - **`Date`** - Date of game
 - **`Output`** - Whether the 49ers won or lost the game ("W", "L")